sacrefies/csc643_bigdata/docs/README.md

-# csc643_bigdata
+# Documents
-This repository is for the projects and assignments of CSC643, Big Data.
+This directory manages the documentations and necessary documents.